 - when you exceed your credit card limit by more than 44 days

-We've already commenced sharing credit card data.
-Personal loan, home loan and overdraft information will commence in September 2019.
-While you won’t see all data on your credit report straight away, we may share credit information dating back to April 2018.
-So how you manage your money now is important, like making your repayments on time, as it may influence your future lending applications.
+We may share credit information for any of your credit products.
+So how you manage your money is important, like making your repayments on time, as it may influence your future lending applications.

 Keep on top of your money for a healthier credit report

 We’ve got some helpful tips to get you started on managing your money and having a healthy credit report.